University of Lynchburg, a forerunner in health science education, will offer a Physician Assistant Medicine degree, beginning in summer 2015.

 University of Lynchburg’s 27-month curriculum will lead to a master’s degree.
 The curriculum is an intensive, rigorous, progressive program of study that includes fundamental science and clinical medicine.
 The curriculum is built around a modular-based format that allows students to study multiple interrelated components of medicine at the same time.

 Students will complete coursework in basic sciences, pharmacology, clinical medicine, patient examination techniques, as well as surgical and technical clinical skills.
 Many of the courses have lecture and laboratory components and will focus on critical thinking along with problem-based learning and simulation.

 Clinical medicine and supervised clinical experiences will be a hallmark of the program.
 Through a series of clinical rotations, students will have numerous opportunities to develop clinical skills and expand their knowledge by participating in structured clinical experiences under the supervision of licensed health care providers in a variety of specialties.
 The LC curriculum will also provide opportunities for students to participate in Emergency Medical Services and pre-hospital patient care.

-Lynchburg College will host a site visit from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in November of 2014 and will seek to receive accreditation in March of 2015.
+University of Lynchburg will host a site visit from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in November of 2014 and will seek to receive accreditation in March of 2015.
 Recruiting will begin in April of 2014.